Lachlan Hargreaves was just 4-months-old when he tragically passed away at home in Fazackerley Street on Tuesday, December 7.

 His heartbroken mum and dad, Stacey Hargreaves and Jake Danson, were told their son likely died of sudden infant death syndrome.

-He said: "The family have been extremely overwhelmed by the community reaction, and the support that has arisen from this tragic incident.
+"The family have been extremely overwhelmed by the community reaction, and the support that has arisen from this tragic incident," Chris added.

 "From the people donating money to the people leaving flowers on their front door, you are all beautiful